 2 The MOR-EV List of Eligible Vehicle Models will be periodically updated as vehicle models are approved.
 The original equipment manufacturer (OEM) must reach out to the MOR-EV Program Administrator for eligibility consideration and provide Vehicle Identification Number (VIN) decipherment and a marketing photo of the vehicle.
 If the vehicle meets the eligibility requirements set forth above, then the Program Administrator will add the vehicle to the List of Eligible Vehicle Models.
 Vehicle makes and models will be listed along with vehicle photographs on the website by the Program Administrator within one business day after the vehicle is approved.
 New model years of vehicles already approved for MOR-EV eligibility can be rebated prior to the new model year being added to the List of Eligible Vehicle Models as long as the vehicle still meets all current program eligibility guidelines.
 All other new vehicle models purchased before being on the List of Eligible Vehicle Models are not rebate eligible.

 3 The Sales Price at the time of sale or lease includes all costs associated with a vehicle as recommended by the manufacturer (i.e. the total manufacturer suggested retail price (MSRP).
-It encompasses the base price of the vehicle, additional features, and packages (including but not limited battery upgrades, autonomous upgrades, wheel and tire packages, paint options, audio and infotainment system) and destination charges as suggested by the manufacturer and listed on the vehicle's Monroney label or window sticker.
+It encompasses the base price of the vehicle, additional features, and packages (including but not limited to battery upgrades, autonomous upgrades, wheel and tire packages, paint options, audio and infotainment system) and destination charges as suggested by the manufacturer and listed on the vehicle's Monroney label or window sticker.
 The Sales Price does not include any OEM or dealership discounts, applicable taxes, registration fees, vehicle pre-order or ordering fees, documentation fees or additional maintenance or repair packages purchased from the dealership.

 Floor Model or Test Drive vehicles: Vehicles previously used as dealership floor models and test drive vehicles are eligible for the MOR-EV Standard rebate if the vehicles have not been previously registered with the Massachusetts RMV or its equivalent in any other state.